-- A. A master's degree or equivalent in theology or religious studies from an accredited college, university, seminary, or professional school. - B A superior academic record in previous undergraduate and graduate education. - C. Four letters of reference and recommendation from relevant referees, e.g., faculty and/or clinical supervisors. - D. Graduate Record Examination (GRE) scores and/or Miller's Analogy Test (MAT) scores, or their equivalent waived for applications submitted during the 2023-24 academic year. - E. TOEFL scores for international students for whom English is not their first language.
+- A. A master's degree or equivalent in theology or religious studies from an accredited college, university, seminary, or professional school. - B A superior academic record in previous undergraduate and graduate education. - C. Three letters of reference and recommendation from relevant referees, e.g., faculty and/or clinical supervisors. - D. Applicants for whom English is not a first language are required to submit language test scores.
+They may submit TOEFL (Test of English as a Foreign Language) scores that have been completed no more than two years prior to application, or they may take the Duolingo English Proficiency Test; the minimum test score for Duolingo is 120.
+The language test requirement may be waived if the applicant has completed another degree, in English, in the US.